MykhailoIvchenko/2048-game/README.md

   3) if the game can be continued after new 2 or 4 appearance (if not, the game is over and a corresponding message will appear);

-2. Technologies stack: HTML5, CSS3, BEM, SASS (I was provided with ready markup and SCSS), JS.
+2. Technologies stack: HTML5, CSS3, SASS (I was provided with ready markup and SCSS), JS.

 3. Preview link: https:/mykhailoivchenko.github.io/2048-game/